openthread/openthread/tests/toranj/README.md

 ## Setup

-`toranj` requires wpantund to be installed.
-Please follow [`wpantund` installation guide](https://github.com/openthread/wpantund/blob/master/INSTALL.md#wpantund-installation-guide).
+`toranj` requires `wpantund` to be installed.
+- Please follow [`wpantund` installation guide](https://github.com/openthread/wpantund/blob/master/INSTALL.md#wpantund-installation-guide).
+Note that `toranj` expects `wpantund` installed from latest master branch.
+- Alternative way to install `wpantund` is to use the same commands from travis `before_install` [script](https://github.com/openthread/openthread/blob/ef940b06594b370176b724733dbd7ad09617a693/.travis/before_install.sh#L110-L127) for build target `toranj-test-framework`.

 To run all tests, `start` script can be used.
 This script will build OpenThread with proper configuration options and starts running all test.